NyashaEysenck/bible-thematic-visualizer/README.md

 ## Features

-- Browse biblical themes and their connections across scripture
+- Browse biblical themes and their connections across scripture.
 - Interactive timeline showing theme prominence throughout the Bible
 - Detailed insights for each book of the Bible
 - Responsive design that works on desktop and tablet